 Here are some basic guidelines:

-• Hair that is short or layered to chin length should consider xtra small and small size, 1 to 2" barrels.
-Be sure to see our "Lady in Red" designed specifically for shorter layered styles!
+• Hair that is short or layers at chin length?
+Consider xtra small and small size, 1 to 2" barrel.

-• Hair that is a chin length to just below shoulder consider a medium size, 2, 2.5" or 3" barrels.
+• Hair that is chin length to just below shoulder?
+Consider a medium size, 2" to 2.5" barrel.

-• If the majority of your strands are longer than shoulder length, consider a large, 3" or 3.5" barrel.
+• The majority of your strands are longer than shoulder length?
+Consider a large, 2.5" to 3" barrel.

-A smaller barrel can provide styling options like flips, waves and curls, even on longer hair, so if you like a little flip to your bangs or strand ends, beachy waves or corkscrew curls, consider getting a smaller barrel too and use it to style your hair after smoothing near dry with your larger barrel brush.
+A smaller barrel can provide styling options even on longer hair.
+So if you like a little flip, beachy waves or corkscrew curls, consider getting a smaller barrel too and use it to style your hair after smoothing near dry with your larger barrel brush.

 Why Boar Bristles?

 Boar Bristles come in 3 different cuts, the most beneficial cut for hairbrushes is the First Cut, because it is the healthiest one.
 First Cut Boar Bristle is quite expensive and it is what makes our brushes a little bit pricier, but the benefits of having it make a world of difference in finishing styling.

 We only use First Cut in all our brushes because it actually closes the cuticle of the hair, and you get a polished look: smooth to the touch and a healthy shine.
 The Boar Bristle is porous under a microscope therefore it acts as a vehicle for the natural oils of your hair to be distributed throughout your hair strands.
 That is why in the old days, they recommended brushing your hair several times daily with a natural brush.

 Pure nylon bristles will pull your hair in a way as to cause breakage, especially if you start blow-drying with the hair really wet or if you have processed hair.